apache/maven-wrapper/src/site/markdown/index.md

 download the file from the URL specified in `.mvn/wrapper/maven-wrapper.properties` under `wrapperUrl` and put it in place.
-The download is attempted via curl, wget and, as last resort, by compiling the `./mvn/wrapper/MavenWrapperDownloader.java` file and executing the resulting class.
+The download is attempted via curl, wget and, as last resort, by compiling the inline java downloader source and executing the resulting class.

 If your Maven repository is password protected you can specify your username via the environment variable `MVNW_USERNAME` and the password via the environment